idioma.chat

 • Screen reader announcements: When a page is translated, an aria-live announcement is emitted.
 Some screen readers may announce the new language name with a slight delay depending on DOM mutation timing.
 This is a known browser/AT behavior, not a widget defect.

 • Third-party page content: The widget translates content provided by the host page.
-Accessibility of the translated content structure (e.g., heading levels, table structure) is inhereted from the host page and is not within the widget's control.
+Accessibility of the translated content structure (e.g., heading levels, table structure) is inherited from the host page and is not within the widget's control.

 Contact